 A 2013 survey (pdf) found that only 34 percent of small businesses use technology for customer relationship management (CRM).
 That means that 66 percent are likely tracking customer service issues using notebooks, loose pieces of paper, and sticky notes.

-You can have the greatest customer focus in your industry, but if you do not have the tools that allow you to execute effectively, all the caring in the world will not keep you from dropping the ball.
+You have the greatest customer focus in your industry, but if you do not have the tools to allow you to execute effectively, all the care in the world will not keep you from dropping the ball.

-The Fix: For larger organizations, make sure that your CRM system is up to the current challenges of your business.
+Fix: For larger organizations, make sure that your CRM system is up to the current challenges of your business.
 At a minimum, evaluate your needs semi-annually.
-For small organisations, wake up and smell the 21st century.
-A host of affordable, effective online CRM systems are available to help you revolutionize your Flinstones-esque processes and keep your customer experience a step ahead of your competition.
+For small organizations, wake up and smell the 21st century.
+A host of affordable, effective online CRM systems are available to help you revolutionize your Flintstone-esque processes and keep your customer experience a step ahead of your competition.

 2. Not Understanding the ROI of Customer Experience Excellence